SE-ML/awesome-seml/readme.md

-## Software Development and Model Training
+## Managing Model Training

-Note about this section
+How to organize your model training experiments.

 - [10 Best Practices for Deep Learning](https://nanonets.com/blog/10-best-practices-deep-learning/#track-model-experiments)
 - [How do you manage your Machine Learning Experiments?](https://medium.com/@hadyelsahar/how-do-you-manage-your-machine-learning-experiments-ab87508348ac)